Colours in the Kitchen

 Fashion

 If you seek a dramatic feel in your kitchen, look for the added elements in your stone.
 The striking black and tan combination in Nero Portoro marble offers a contrast in colour.
-Alternatively, add glamorous sparkle by choosing Star Galaxy granite.
+Alternatively, add a glamorous sparkle by choosing Star Galaxy granite.
 Maybe your leaning is to the hi-tech, in which case the super compacted Dekton quartz range is perfect.
-This evolution of traditional quartz is not only super resilient but choosing grey tones such as Spendor can give an ultra-futuristic feel to your kitchen space.
+This evolution of traditional quartz is not only super resilient, but choosing grey tones such as Spendor can give an ultra-futuristic feel to your kitchen space.

 Country